-Extensive professional experience in the proposed area is not always necessary; Fellowships are aimed at developing advanced knowledge and professional skills, not awarding research or reporting opportunities to those who already possess them.
-Strong candidates generally propose topics for the Fellowship that are compelling.
-Given ICWA's interest in achieving wide geographic distribution over time, ICWA generally is less inclined to select projects in countries where ICWA currently or very recently has had a Fellow.
+We are looking for promise, curiosity, and enthusiasm in our candidates, and consider whether a candidate is ready for the rapid personal growth the fellowship makes possible.
+Extensive professional experience in the proposed area is not always necessary; fellowships are aimed at developing advanced knowledge and professional skills, not necessarily awarding research or reporting opportunities to those who already possess them.
+Strong candidates generally propose compelling fellowship topics.

 You can learn more about this opportunity by visiting the funder's website.

-- ICWA expects candidates to have the necessary language skills to allow to them to carry out their proposed project.
+- We expect candidates to have the necessary language skills to allow to them to carry out their proposed project.

-- ICWA expects enough language proficiency so that candidates are able to function in the local language within a few months of arriving in the country.
+- It is too costly and time consuming to start from scratch, so we expect enough language proficiency for candidates to be able to function in the local language within a few months of arriving in the country.